wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

     In this case, you will skip transaction execution (signatures validation, balances, etc.).

 If you do not want to speed up the synchronization, you may wait before it is done automatically.
-If so, you can skip all the instructions below and continue with the next chapter, [Nodes Of The Network]().
+If so, you can skip all the instructions below and continue with the next chapter, [Node networks]().

 However, if you wish to speed up this process, we will concentrate on the blockchain data upload within this chapter.